microsoft/api-guidelines/graph/guidelines.md

 ## Introduction

-The Graph REST API guidelines are an extension of the [Microsoft REST API guidelines][1].
-Readers of this document are assumed to be also reading the [Microsoft REST API guidelines][1] and be familiar with them.
+The Graph REST API guidelines are an extension of the [Microsoft REST API guidelines](../guidelines).
+Readers of this document are assumed to be also reading the [Microsoft REST API guidelines](../guidelines) and be familiar with them.
 Graph guidance is a superset of the Microsoft API guidelines and services should follow them *except* where this document outlines specific differences or exceptions to those guidelines.
 This document does contain additional Graph-specific guidance and additional details.

-The following table of contents links back to primary guidelines where there are no differences in Graph guidelines.
+The following table of contents links back to the primary guidelines where there are no differences in Graph guidelines.
 Where differences exist, the section heading is **bold**.

 ## 2. Table of contents
 <!-- TOC depthFrom:2 depthTo:4 orderedList:false updateOnSave:false withLinks:true -->